canonical/checkbox/docs/reference/units/job.rst

     .. _preserve-cwd flag:

     ``preserve-cwd``:
-        This flag makes plainbox run the job command in the current working directory without creating a temp folder (and running the command from this temp folder).
+        This flag makes checkbox run the job command in the current working directory without creating a temp folder (and running the command from this temp folder).
 Sometimes needed on snappy (See http://pad.lv/1618197)